-With your degree in hand, you're ready to start building your career, and your financial future.
-A BMO financial professional gives you access to a wide range of investment products and solutions designed to help you build and protect your wealth.
+A BMO financial professional gives you access to a wide range of investment products and solutions designed to help you build and protect your wealth - now and for the future.

 As you begin your investment journey, the need for sound investment advice and guidance is particularly important.
 BMO financial professionals are committed to building long-term client relationships and providing superior advice and service, so you can make the right investment choices for your future.